Communist Terror in Greece

 At the end of World War II, communist partisans attempted to seize all of Greek territory, but were rebuffed by British forces and nationalist partisans.
 The ensuing truce was short-lived, as the communists again endeavoured to overthrow the government.
 A bloody civil war followed, killing tens of thousands.

 Greek communists resorted to terror to assert their authority.
 Their most serious crime was the kidnapping of 30,000 children, who were deported abroad to communist countries.

-Communists resorted to overall terror to assert their authority.
-Their most serious crime was the kidnapping of 30 000 children and deporting them to communist countries.
 Parents attempting to rescue their children were shot.
 This crime has been recorded in N. Gage's renowned book “Eleni”.
-Although communist resistance was eventually squashed, the Civil War legacy continued to divide Greek society for a long time.
+Although communist resistance was eventually squashed, the legacy of the Civil War continued to divide Greek society long after its conclusion.